ARL DSRC Introductory Site Guide

 3.6.
 Network connectivity

-The ARL DSRC is a primary node on the Defense Research and Engineering Network (DREN), which provides up to 40-Gb/sec service to DoD HPCMP centers nationwide across a 100-Gb/sec backbone.
-We connect to the DREN via a 10-Gb/sec circuit linking us to the DREN backbone.
+The ARL DSRC is a primary node on the Defense Research and Engineering Network (DREN), which provides up to 100-Gb/sec service to DoD HPCMP centers nationwide across a 100-Gb/sec backbone.
+We connect to the DREN via a 100-Gb/sec circuit linking us to the DREN backbone.

-The DSRC's local network consists of a 40-Gb/sec fault-tolerant backbone with 10-Gb/sec connections to the HPC and archive systems.
+The DSRC's local network consists of a 100-Gb/sec fault-tolerant backbone with 40-Gb/sec connections to the HPC and archive systems.

 4. How to access our systems

 The HPCMP uses a network authentication protocol called Kerberos to authenticate user access to our HPC systems.
-Before you can login, you must download and install an HPCMP Kerberos client kit on your local system.
+Before logging in, it is preferred to download and install an HPCMP Kerberos client kit on your local system.
 For information about downloading and using these kits, visit the Kerberos & Authentication page and click on the tab for your platform.
 There you will find instructions for downloading and installing the kit, getting a ticket, and logging in.

 After installing and configuring a Kerberos client kit, you can access our HPC systems via standard Kerberized commands, such as ssh.
-File transfers between local and remote systems can be accomplished via the scp, mpscp, or scampi commands.
+File transfers between local and remote systems can be accomplished via the scp or sftp commands.
 For additional information on using the Kerberos tools, see the Kerberos User Guide or review the tutorial video on Logging into an HPC System.
 Instructions for logging into each system can be found in the system user guides on the ARL DSRC Documentation page.

 For information on accessing restricted systems, see the system user guides on the Restricted Systems page (PKI required).